 Which Android OS is Better?
 Android 9 (Pie) or Android 8 (Oreo)

 Every year in August, Google unveils its new android version which plays with the minds of technology geeks.
 Expectations with Google’s operating system are so high, not only the experts but every user looks at what new Google is delivering this time.
-It all started with the Android development of 1.5 cupcakes, 1.6 doughnuts and 2.0 eclair, and we have now officially made our lives sweet with these desserts.
+It all started with the Android development of 1.5 cupcakes, 1.6 doughnuts, and 2.0 eclairs, and we have now officially made our lives sweet with these desserts.

 Last Year Google unveiled its latest Android 10, don’t try to find the name of any dessert because there’s no name.
-It’s the first time Google has not associated its name with any dessert and named its latest android development for phones as Android 10.
+It’s the first time Google has not associated its name with any dessert and named its latest android development for phones Android 10.

-Similarities & Differences between Android Pie and Oreo
+Differences between Android Pie and Oreo

-Let us first look at the differences between Pie and Oreo so we can understand how many changes Android 10 brings.
+Let us look at the differences between Pie and Oreo so we can understand how many changes Android 10 brings.

-2. Google has added “Dashboard” in Android 9 which was not there in Android 8.
+2. Google has added a “Dashboard” in Android 9 which was not there in Android 8.
 It displays the time that a user has spent on the different applications.
 This helps users to be more productive and proactive towards using their smartphone devices.
 This feature is available in the form of a pie chart showing the total time spent on the phone.
 So, we can say that Android Pie wants you to use your phone less by alarming you with its dashboard features.

-3. Google has also added a usage limit feature in the android pie which you can’t see in android oreo.
+3. Google has also added a usage limit feature in android pie which you can’t see in android oreo.
 This feature has given us control over how much we use specific applications.
 For instance, if you want to use Facebook for a limited time then you need a pre-set allowance time, that will notify you with a reminder once you reach the limit and the app icon will grey out.

 4. With all these features we can say that Google is way ahead with the development of Android Pie than Oreo.
-In Android 8.0 Oreo, a feature called ‘night mode’ takes the blue light out and only the red and orange hues remain, making it soothing on the eyes enhancing the quality of sleep.
-Android 9.0 has taken it a notch further and now as you approach your pre-set sleep time, the screen will turn into grayscale and “do not disturb” mode will be activated automatically.
+In Android 8.0 Oreo, a feature called ‘night mode’ takes the blue light out and only the red and orange hues remain, making it soothing to the eyes and enhancing the quality of sleep.
+Android 9.0 has taken it a notch further and now as you approach your pre-set sleep time, the screen will turn into grayscale, and “do not disturb” mode will be activated automatically.